John McGuinness (politician)

 John James McGuinness (born 15 March 1955) is an Irish Fianna Fáil politician who has served as Leas-Cheann Comhairle of the 34th Dáil since February 2025.
 He has been a Teachta Dála (TD) for the Carlow–Kilkenny constituency since the 1997 general election.
 He was appointed Chair of the Committee on Finance, Public Expenditure and Reform, and Taoiseach in April 2016.
 He served as Chair of the Public Accounts Committee from 2011 to 2016 and as a Minister of State from 2007 to 2009.

 Personal life

 McGuinness was born in Kilkenny and educated in CBC Kilkenny.
 He holds a Diploma in Business Management.
 In 1979 he married Margaret Redmond and they have three sons and one daughter.
-His eldest son Andrew is a Fianna Fáil County Councillor on Kilkenny County Council and served as Mayor from 2014 to 2015.
+His eldest son Andrew is a Fianna Fáil County Councillor on Kilkenny County Council and served as Mayor three times.